sublabdev/substrate-client-swift/Doc/SubstrateStorageService.md

 ## Initialization

 First of all, we need to create the client. `SubstrateClient`'s initializer takes two parameters.
 The first one is the required `URL`, and the second one is settings.
-It helps to define how the data should be fetched and how it should be handled after that.
 It has a static func `default()` which provides the settings with a default configuration.
-The settings parameter in `SubstrateClient`'s initializer is predefined and set to default.
+In this case the main thread is used.
+There is another method called `default(clientQueue:)` where a custom queue can be created.
+The settings parameter in`SubstrateClient`'s initializer is predefined and set to default.

 Here is how one could create a client: